James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 Note: the `nocons` scale_gap autopsy log was corrupted in transit; its numbers are from `scale_gap_results_corsupcon_nocons_micro.json`.

-**What the ablation shows — each consistency term has a distinct, load-bearing role:**
+**What the ablation shows.
+Each consistency term has a distinct, load-bearing role:**

 1. **GMSIFC is the TTA engine.** Dropping it collapses the naive-EMA gains (fog +0.48 -> +0.03, crosstalk +0.34 -> +0.08) even though the frozen decode is fine